mosip/id-authentication/performance-test/README.md

 	* Create Identities in MOSIP Identity System (Setup) : This thread contains the authorization api's for regproc and idrepo from which the auth token will be generated.
 There is set of 4 api's generate RID, generate UIN, add identity and add VID.
 From here we will get the VID which can be further used as individual id.
 These 4 api's are present in the loop controller where we can define the number of samples for creating identities in which "addIdentitySetup" is used as a variable.

-	* Third Party Certificates (Setup) : This threadgroup generates certificates to support the IDA execution.
+	* Third Party Certificates (Setup) : This threadgroup contains series of certificate upload to support the IDA execution.

 	* S01 Authentication with OTP (Execution) :
 		* S01 T01 Create Auth OTP Request Body : This thread creates OTP request.